 - As a consequence, you will get the following result.
 Use the Fill Handle (+) tool to copy the formula to the rest of the cells.

-4. Get Total Hours If Time Value Difference is More Than 24 Hours
+4. Calculating Total Hours If The Time Value Difference is More Than 24 Hours

 Remember, we have used the below cell format for the start and finish times (see the screenshot).